-Activity Result Partner Partner's project Description of joint efforts Comments (if any) information and materials on CRM at different levels through creative approaches Committee National Executive Agency Protection and Reforestation on the Territory of the Republic" World Bank and other projects implemented in Kazakhstan and in CA. efficient agricultural practices allowing reducing climatic risks strengthened AR 1.
+Activity Result Partner Partner's project Description of joint efforts Comments (if any) AR 3.
+3.1.
+Disseminate information and materials on CRM at different levels through creative approaches The World Bank (donor), the Forestry and Hinting Committee National Executive Agency The World Bank Project "Forest Protection and Reforestation on the Territory of the Republic" Organization of workshops, dissemination of positive practices on small grants program of the World Bank and other projects implemented in Kazakhstan and in CA. The capacity of local communities and associations in the field of introduction efficient agricultural practices allowing reducing climatic risks strengthened AR 1.
 1.2.
 Integrate CRM into key policies, strategies and legislation on water resources management, disaster risk reduction and agriculture Ministry of Environmental Protection of the RK "MakKensey" International Company UNDP Project "Assistance to the Republic of Kazakhstan in strengthening the interregional cooperation for "Green Growth" promotion and Astana Initiative implementation" The Strategy of the Republic of Kazakhstan on the Transition to "Green" Economy AR 1.
 1.1.
-Establish mechanisms to facilitate climate risk management decision- making and action in Almaty oblast (e.g. through building on existing coordination bodies in relation to Almaty Akimat) Balkash-Alakol Basin Council of Almaty Region.
-Organization of dialogue meetings on various issues concerning the problems of water resources management in Almaty region twice a year.
+Establish mechanisms to facilitate climate risk management decision- making and action in Almaty oblast (e.g. through building on existing coordination bodies in relation to Almaty Akimat) Balkash-Alakol Basin Council of Almaty Region. - Organization of dialogue meetings on various issues concerning the problems of water resources management in Almaty region twice a year.
 The goal of the Basin Council is to improve the efficiency of water resources management in the republic.
 This is to be achieved by improving mutual understanding between managing bodies on water issues, including basin water management departments (BWMD), and representatives of various water users.
 The main issues within the competency of the Council: - defining the limits of water resources withdrawal from water bodies; - securing safe operation of water management systems; - defining the main targets on the reduction of flood adverse impacts and other types of water adverse impacts